 Trump tariff rates unlikely to change

-New US tariff rates are "pretty much set" with little immediate room for negotiation, Donald Trump's trade adviser said in remarks aired yesterday.
+New US tariff rates are "pretty much set" with little immediate room for negotiation, Donald Trump's trade advisor said in remarks aired Sunday, also defending the president's politically driven levies against Brazil.

 "A lot of these are set rates pursuant to deals.
 Some of these deals are announced, some are not, others depend on the level of the trade deficit or surplus we may have with the country," Greer said.